gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    as soon as the computation is possible.
 The endpoints MUST NOT use another mechanism for establishing endpoint pair shared secrets for SCTP AUTH.
-The endpoint pair shared secret for Shared Key Identifier zero (0) is empty and MUST be used by both endpoints when establishing the first DTLS connection.
+The endpoint pair shared secret for Shared Key Identifier zero (0) is empty, it is used by both endpoints when establishing the first DTLS connection and MUST NOT be used to protect ULP data.

    The initial DTLS connection will be used to establish two new endpoint pair shared secrets which MUST use shared key identifier 2